-Margaret ("Marnie") Seif is Vice President, General Counsel and Secretary of Analog Devices.
+Margaret ("Marnie") Seif is Chief Legal Officer and Senior Vice President of Communications of Analog Devices.

-In her position as General Counsel, Ms. Seif is responsible for all aspects of the company's legal work, including corporate and securities matters, governance matters, intellectual property management, and litigation.
+In her position as General Counsel, Ms. Seif is responsible for all aspects of the company's legal work, including securities, M&A, governance and compliance matters, intellectual property strategy and management, and litigation.

 Prior to joining Analog Devices, Ms. Seif was Vice President and General Counsel of RSA Security, a leading provider of network security and data encryption products headquartered in Bedford, Massachusetts, and publicly traded on the NASDAQ exchange.

 In addition to her practice, Ms. Seif has participated in many continuing education programs for PLI, MCLE and others.
-She has recently authored articles on the topics of controlling outside counsel expense, management of litigation, and in-house counsel's role in the management of an SEC investigation.
+She is a member of DirectWomen, an organization focused on identifying qualified female board candidates.

 Ms. Seif is a graduate of Brown University and the University of Michigan Law School.

-Eileen Wynne is Vice President, Corporate Controller, and Chief Accounting Officer (CAO) for Analog Devices.
+Eileen Wynne is Vice President and Chief Accounting Officer (CAO) of Analog Devices.
 In this role, Ms. Wynne reports to the chief financial officer and has responsibility for the Company’s global accounting operations, including regulatory reporting, accounting and transaction processing, internal control, financial management planning and reporting, and internal audit.

 Ms. Wynne joined ADI in 1999 as external reporting manager.
 In 2004 she was promoted to assistant corporate controller and she has served as corporate controller since 2011.
 Prior to joining ADI, Ms. Wynne held various positions in private and public accounting, including audit manager for the global audit, tax, and advisory firm Grant Thornton.